matrixik/rename-images/README.md

 Next you can change subfolders names to contain more useful info like `2020-03-08_Alice_portrait`.
 Avoid spaces in names.

-You need to remove old and empty folders by hand (it leave then just in case).
+You need to remove old and empty folders by hand (it leave them just in case).

 Warning: if destination file with same name already exists it will be overwritten.